Skip to main content

 James Joyce Centre

 The James Joyce Centre is an educational charity, museum, and cultural institution which promotes the life, literature and legacy of one of the world’s greatest writers, James Joyce.
 Situated in a stunning Georgian townhouse in Dublin’s North Inner City, the Centre offers visitors historical and biographical information about James Joyce and his influence upon the literary world.
 We host walking tours, exhibitions, workshops, and lectures for Joycean scholars as well as the casual visitor.
 See the door of the famous No. 7 Eccles Street from Ulysses, art exhibitions, and other items that bring the author and his works to life.
-Participate in our many online events, including readings, adaptations, and performances of Joyce’s best loved works.
+Participate in our many events, including readings, adaptations, and performances of Joyce’s best loved works.

 Find Out More